Shengan01/BrainTumorClassification/README.md

 ---

-## Deep Dive: How Well Does It Really Perform?
+## How Well Does It Really Perform?

-### Per-Class Performance: The Story of Challenges
+### Per-Class Performance

 ![Per-Class Metrics](visualizations/per_class_metrics_hybrid.png)

-The detailed breakdown reveals an interesting story:

 ```
-Class          Accuracy    Challenge Level
+Class          Accuracy
-Glioma         97.33%      ✅ Easy - Distinctive features
+Glioma         97.33%
-Meningioma     93.46%      ⚠️  Hard - Similar to other tumors
+Meningioma     93.46%
-No Tumor       98.52%      ✅ Easiest - Clearly different
+No Tumor       98.52%
-Pituitary      98.00%      ✅ Easy - Small but distinct
+Pituitary      98.00%
 ```

 **The Meningioma Challenge**: Why does our model struggle most with meningiomas?